sushiibot/sushii-image-server/README.md

 Simple local web server made with [Koa](https://github.com/koajs/koa) and [puppeteer](https://github.com/GoogleChrome/puppeteer) to generate images for [sushii-bot](https://github.com/drklee3/sushii-bot).
-The files directory can be used to serve static files used for HTML screenshots (e.g., JavaScript files).
+The `static` directory can be used to serve static files used for HTML screenshots (e.g., JavaScript, css, image files).

 ## ⚠ Warning <!-- omit in toc -->